-Bridge assets are visually inspected on an annual basis by Council staff and formally condition assessed at component level every four years in accordance with the DIT Road Structure Inspection Manual.
+Bridge assets are visually inspected on an annual basis by Council staff and formally condition assessed at component level every four years in accordance with the Department of Infrastructure (DIT) Road Structure Inspection Manual.
 As these are critical assets, the four-yearly inspections are undertaken by an external contractor specialising in bridge inspections.